lpslqc/lqc-website/content/news/WongVisit.md

 sidebar: false # Enable sidebar (on the right side) per page
 categories:
   - "Blogs"
 summary: My name is Tom Wong, and I am an assistant professor of physics at Creighton University in Omaha, Nebraska.
-I had the pleasure of visiting the Laboratory for Physical Sciences (LPS) Qubit Collaboratory (LQC) for seven months, from June 2021 through January 2022.
+I had the pleasure of visiting the Laboratory for Physical Sciences (LPS) Qubit Collaboratory (LQC) for eight months, from June 2021 through February 2022.
 In this blog post, I will share my experiences.

 thumbnail: "img/Wong_Blog.jpg" # Thumbnail image
 ---